beccimelson/dev-resources/README.md

-## Stock
+## Stock Photography
-* [Death to the Stock Photo](http://deathtothestockphoto.com/) — [free & paid] — new sets emailed weekly, premium plans available for more photos and unlimited access
+- [Death to the Stock Photo](http://deathtothestockphoto.com/) — [free & paid] — new sets emailed weekly, premium plans available for more photos and unlimited access
-* [Unsplash](https://unsplash.com/) — [free] — the first of the hip and gorgeous free with no strings attached stock photo sites
+- [Unsplash](https://unsplash.com/) — [free] — the first of the hip and gorgeous free with no strings attached stock photo sites
-* [Women of Color in Tech](https://www.flickr.com/photos/wocintechchat/albums) — [free] — photos of women in color in tech settings since every other stock photo site fails at this hardcore
+- [Women of Color in Tech](https://www.flickr.com/photos/wocintechchat/albums) — [free] — photos of women in color in tech settings since every other stock photo site fails at this hardcore
-* [CreativeMarket](https://creativemarket.com/) — huge marketplace for design assets of varying qualities (including fonts and stock photos), great for when you need to recreate a specific style or work in a particular niche
+- [CreativeMarket](https://creativemarket.com/) — huge marketplace for design assets of varying qualities (including fonts and stock photos), great for when you need to recreate a specific style or work in a particular niche
-* [RetroSupply](https://www.retrosupply.co/) — well-made and well-priced assets that skew toward retro/vintage
+- [RetroSupply](https://www.retrosupply.co/) — well-made and well-priced assets that skew toward retro/vintage
-* [YouWorkForThem](https://www.youworkforthem.com/graphics/) — cool textures and imagery from the original online creative marketplace
+- [YouWorkForThem](https://www.youworkforthem.com/graphics/) — cool textures and imagery from the original online creative marketplace

 ## User testing
-* [UserTesting](http://usertesting.com) — finds participants for you, runs a usability test, and records and stores videos of real people speaking their thoughts as they use your site/app/prototype/wireframe
+- [UserTesting](http://usertesting.com) — finds participants for you, runs a usability test, and records and stores videos of real people speaking their thoughts as they use your site/app/prototype/wireframe
-* [UsabilityHub](http://usabilityhub.com) — for quick 5-minute qualitative, navigation-based, or hot-spot based remote tests for static images or a series of images
+- [UsabilityHub](http://usabilityhub.com) — for quick 5-minute qualitative, navigation-based, or hot-spot based remote tests for static images or a series of images